 Allison Driessen began working as a Biology teacher at SPCPA in 2012.
 She received her BS in Environmental Science and is currently working on an MA in Education in Secondary Life Science, both at the University of Minnesota.
 Ms. Dreissen has extensive experience in Biological research, including both lab and field work, including time spent in China, Costa Rica, and the Bahamas.

-Winona Duren graduated from Luther College with a BA in Theatre and Dance and a Minor in Biology, and received her Post Baccalaureate training in Life Science Education at Western Governors University in Salt Lake City, Utah.
-Before joining the SPCPA Science department in 2012, Ms. Bruggemann worked with the Doorways Youth Project in Saltburn by the Sea, England, as youth worker in Robbinsdale, Minnesota, for three years, and teaching various dance classes.
+Winona Duren joined the SPCPA science faculty in 2012.
+She received her B.A. from Luther College in Theatre/Dance with a minor in Biology, and received her M.A. in Life Science Education from Western Governors University in Salt Lake City, UT.
+Ms. Duren also holds her EMT-B license through Inver Hills Community College.
+Before joining the SPCPA faculty, Ms. Duren worked at the Doorways Youth Project in Saltburn by the Sea, England.
+She worked as a youth director in Robbinsdale, MN, for three years and coached and taught dance in St. Paul, MN.

 Nicole Hughes joined the SPCPA staff in 2011 as an English instructor.
 Ms. Hughes received a BA in English from the University of Minnesota-Duluth and a BS in Secondary English Education from Bemidji State University.
 Ms. Hughes also has experience coaching speech and mock trial.